fearfactor3/fearfactor3/README.md

 # If you found my Github profile, sit back, relax and grab a beer or two or three. :-P

-- :computer: Working as a Cloud Reliability Engineering pays the bills and allows me to enjoy my habits.
+- :computer: Working as a Sr. Cloud Reliability Engineering pays the bills and allows me to enjoy my habits.
 - I'm a military brat.
 - Native of Newport News, VA and Orangeburg, SC.
-- Speak English, German, and Dutch.
-My German and Dutch are craptacular at best.
-I want to get better at speaking them so please chat with me in those languages.
+- I'm a native English speaker.
+I can speak German and Dutch at an A2 level(At least, that's what I tell myself.  :-p).
 - Loves learning about the geography of different countries in the world.
 - Loves learning about sociocultural anthropology in layman's terms human migration.
 - Plays the saxophone(alto and tenor) and french horn. 🎹 :musical_note: :saxophone: